 Variable

-Normal with dietary changes, foremilk, solid foods
+Normal with dietary changes, foremilk, solids

 Brown